signalfx/maestro-ng/README.md

 specific services instead of the whole environment, and is also used in dependency declarations.
 Each service must define the Docker image its instances will be using, and of course a description of each instance.
+It can also define environment variables that will apply to all of that service's instances.

 Each service instance must at least define the _ship_ its container will be placed on (by name).
 Additionally, it may define: